Acceptable Use Policy

 - Content on web sites or state of Arizona resources outside the control of the Secretary of State are linked from this web site.
 Any document, information, material, or endorsements of products or services appearing on external web sites are not sponsored nor endorsed by the Secretary of State's office.
 The Secretary of State's office disavows legal responsibility for what a user may find on another site or for personal opinions that may be found on another web site link.

 Online Customer Service and Alternatives

 The Secretary of State's web site offers many of the services online that you might otherwise transact in person.
 Our goal is to provide citizens a more convenient and efficient means with which to interact with Arizona government.
-If you choose not to participate in these activities, your choice will in no way affect your ability to receive benefits or services.
-If you prefer to apply for benefits or services in person, you may do so at the respective State agency providing such benefits and/or services.
+Our websites make it clear which services are available exclusively online and which services may be performed in person or by mail.
+Please contact our office if you have special limitations or requirements for receiving our services.

 Collection and Use of Information

 The State of Arizona does not collect information about you unless you voluntarily participate in an activity that asks for such information.
 The information requested and supplied by you through the web, is the same information requested if performed in person at a State agency.
 In some cases, additional contact information such as email address is collected in addition to complete your online experience.
 We use your email to respond to your requests and to the issues you have identified, and/or possibly to forward your email to another State agency for appropriate action.